theManAndHisShadow/json2html/README.md

     },
 });

-// append rendered josn/object to target element at HTML const display = document.querySelector('#rendered-json');
+// append rendered json/object to target element at HTML const display = document.querySelector('#rendered-json');
       display.appendChild(renedered);

+// Now an interactive block with the transferred json structure will appear in the target element
 ```